 - blocks incoming CC from all angles (vulnerable to grab/grapple)

 - blocks incoming damage and CC in front of you in a 180-degree angle (vulnerable to grab/grapple)

 - When using forward guard, a blue shield icon will indicate the percentage (%) of block you have left and will decrease each time you are hit by incoming damage.
 Once your block reaches zero it will no longer be effective and you must wait for it to regenerate.

-- some classes have a forward guard when walking backwards, known as S Block
+- some classes have a forward guard when walking backward, known as S Block

 CC Resistances are split into four categories: